s-kania/def-windward-jps/README.md

 The repository ships with a demo scene (`main/`) that generates a random island, sets up the grid, and visualizes the computed path.
 You can run the project without extra configuration to see the extension in action.

+For the default grid size of 288x288, pathfinding typically takes approximately 1ms on modern hardware.

 ## License

 The project is released under the MIT license (see `LICENSE.md`).